JarlPenguin/releases/README.md

 7. Copy the contents of jenkins.sh to it.

-8. Change TELEGRAM_CHAT, TELEGRAM_TOKEN and GITHUB_TOKEN to your respective values:
+8. Change the values of TELEGRAM_CHAT, TELEGRAM_TOKEN and GITHUB_TOKEN to your respective values:

 * `TELEGRAM_CHAT` - the ID of the channel/group chat you want the Bot to post your messages to.